Citizens’ Jury FAQs

 Who is funding the Assembly?

-The Birmingham Museums Citizens’ Jury has been funded by the National Lottery Heritage Fund, thanks to National Lottery Players, as part of Birmingham Museums Trust’s Laying the Foundations Programme.
+The Birmingham Museums Citizens’ Jury has been funded by The National Lottery Heritage Fund, thanks to National Lottery Players, as part of Birmingham Museums Trust’s Laying the Foundations Programme.

 How can I find out more about Citizens’ Assemblies?